ffrankies/RNN-Research-Journal/README.md

     this is the case.
 *   Did some more refactoring on the rnn code and tested it to make sure it worked.

+### Mar 27 2017

+*   Moved saving of graph to its own function, to shorten the train_rnn function.
+*   Made learning rate decrease if change in loss is less than 1%.
+*   Made training stop if, over 10 epochs, the loss changes by less than 1%.
+*   Started training a new model, with hidden and embedding layer sizes of 200, a learning rate of 0.0005 and a truncate value of 500, with the hope that it will produce longer paragraphs.

+### Mar 28 2017

+*   Attempted using Heroku's web application hosting service to create a front-end to generate sentences, paragraphs and stories with the RNN.
+*   Couldn't figure out how to use python's inbuilt server module with Heroku, so followed a Flask tutorial.
+*   Couldn't get Flask server to display generated stories - the connection kept timing out.

+### Mar 30 2017

+*   May have figured out some of the issues with the RNN text generation.
+    *   This implementation uses START and END tokens, like the tutorial.
+        Karpathy's implementation most likely does not, or only uses a START token, which is why he can produce much longer output, with a smaller truncate value than 5000.
+If I modify my code to ignore END tokens, while providing a desired length, I could probably do the same, with the caveat of having output end more abruptly.
+    *   My dataset appears to contain some deleted comments, which introduces random tokens like '[' and ']' into the output.
+    *   The learning rate should probably decrease by a value less than 0.5 (which is what I currently have), at least in the earlier epochs, so training doesn't end too early.
+*   Training of model from Mar 27 ended:
+    *   Training took 18 epochs, with a final loss of ~4.43.
+    *   Generating output from it produced longer stories, as expected.
+    *   The quality of individual sentences may have somewhat deteriorated.
+    *   Generating stories takes longer.
+Generating 25 examples took about 13 minutes, while previously it took seconds to a couple minutes.
+*   Added a pretty_print method that removes some of the issues with the display of output, such as removing spaces around punctuation, and capitalizing first words of sentences.

+### Mar 31 2017

+*   Decided to try a php-based front-end to the project.
+When a user clicks on an html button to generate a sentence/paragraph/story, a javascript script will send an ajax request to a php script, which will use the system() call to run the python script to generate output and return the result.
+*   If script runs too long, I am considering displaying stored output instead.
+*   To prevent script from timing out, I might need to learn to use python's signal module, or attempt to set a timeout for separate threads.
+*   Started working on the html and css files for the front-end.

 ---